Reformation

 Introduction to Deuteronomy 21:15-21

 We should not be afraid of any Bible passage.
-We might run into passages that we do not understand or apply to our lives, but do not be afraid.
-Since the Lord spoke them, He can in His good time speak to us through them.
+We might run into passages we do not understand or do not apply to our lives, but do not be afraid.
+Since the Lord spoke them, He can, in His good time, speak to us through them.
 God has singled out these things in order to keep His people pure.
 The Lord was writing a complete law for the society.
 This is quite different than setting forth principles of life.
-Behind each of these laws, however, we can see what God is protecting, valuing, and preserving as well as what He hates, devalues and sets out to destroy.
+Behind each of these laws, however, we can see what God is protecting, valuing, and preserving as well as what He hates, devalues, and sets out to destroy.

 Deuteronomy 21:15-21 discusses two areas of concern.

 As in most laws, explanations for the laws are not given.
 In this case, God determines the sentence for each violation.
-God uses His values to shape the Israelite behaviors in what He thinks is the most important areas.
+God uses His values to shape Israelite behavior in the areas He considers most important.
 We must keep in mind that the Lord has highlighted these areas of need while not mentioning many others.
 When we live the way God is pleased with, then God brings His blessings into our midst.
 Laws preserve these values as much as possible.

 So let's look at the first area of concern.